geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Thro' clefts which freezing floods in rocks had made, Or air confm'd, or struggling fires, he stray'd,
 And many a vein of mineral wealth explores,
-Where the rich metals slumber in their ores ;
+Where the rich metals slumber in their ores;
 There gold's rich purple was luxuriant seen,
 And iron's red, and copper's brilliant green.
 Oft on the earth the issuing flame reveals